-The CAS targets a multidisciplinary audience of professionals involved in personalized molecular oncology, including laboratory managers, biologists, bioinformaticians, pathologists, geneticists. clinicians and pharmaceutical employees.
-Applicants company are selected on the basis of their CV and demonstrated interest and experience in personalized oncology, and are expected to hold a university degree (MSc or MD).
+The CAS targets a multidisciplinary audience of professionals involved in personalized molecular oncology, including laboratory managers, biologists, bioinformaticians, pathologists, geneticlinicians and pharmaceutical cists, company employees.
+Applicants are selected on the basis of their CV and demonstrated interest and experience in personalized oncology, and are expected to hold a university degree (MSc or MD).